 How Do Home Buyers Qualify For Home Loan With Income Increase

-Mortgage lenders require two years tax returns, two years W-2s, and 30 days paycheck stubs.
-The way mortgage lenders qualify income are as follows on FHA Loans:
+All lenders require two years of tax returns, two years W-2s, and 30 days paycheck stubs.
+The way mortgage lenders qualify income are as follows on mortgages

-- If the mortgage loan borrower has been unemployed for six or more months and gets a new full time job after having six or more months in gaps in employment, the borrower needs to be on his or her new job for at least six months as a full time employee in order to qualify for a mortgage loan.
-The borrower’s current full time job salary and/or 40 hour work pay will be used to qualify income and the past two years income will not get averaged in qualifying income.
+- If borrowers have been unemployed for six or more months and gets a new full-time job after having six or more months in gaps in employment, borrowers need to be on his or her new job for at least six months as a full-time employee in order to qualify for a mortgage loan

-- Home Buyers who has been working as a temp for a company and got a full time job offer letter and started to work full time with the job they have been working as a temp can qualify for a mortgage loan with the new full time wages and a verification of employment by the employer.
+Home Buyers who have been working as a temp for a company and got a full-time job offer letter and started to work full time with the job they have been working as a temp can qualify for a mortgage loan with the new full-time wages and verification of employment by the employer.

-- Home Buyers who had been working part time and on part time status but who got promoted to full time status can qualify for home loan with full time status wages and not have to have the previous two years of wages averaged.
+- Home Buyers who had been working part-time and on part-time status but who got promoted to full-time status can qualify for a home loan with full-time status wages

-- Home Buyers who have multiple part time jobs can include all income from their part time jobs to qualify for home loan as long as they have been employed on the part time jobs for at least two years.
+- Home Buyers who have multiple part-time jobs can include all income from their part-time jobs to qualify for a home loan as long as they have been employed on the part-time jobs for at least two years

-If you are told otherwise by mortgage lenders on the topics above, please contact us at 262-716-8151.
-Mortgage lenders that give home buyers a hard time with the above qualification requirements in getting home loan with income increase is because they may have mortgage lender overlays in approving home loan with income increase.
+Homebuyers who are told otherwise by mortgage lenders on the topics above, please contact us at 262-716-8151.
+Lenders that give home buyers a hard time with the above qualification requirements in getting a home loan with income increase is because they may have mortgage lender overlays in approving a home loan with income increase.
 We are available 7 days a week, evenings, weekends, and holidays to answer all of your real estate and mortgage lending questions.